hyphacoop/bylaw-creator/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test-models`
+Tests available Claude models to verify API connectivity.

+### `npm run test-ollama`
+Tests both Claude and Ollama models to check which are working.

 ### `npm run build`

 Builds the app for production to the `build` folder.\